jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/mnist.gif" style="border:none;width:40%">
 </div>

-We will show the TensorFlow code to solve the problem with 98%+ accuracy.
+We will implement code with the TensorFlow to solve the problem with 98%+ accuracy.

 Unlike the code with numpy, TensorFlow constructs a graph describing the network first.
-Here, we declare a placeholder for our input features (the pixel values of the image) and the labels, which will be provided later in the training.
+Here, we declare a placeholder for our input features (the pixel values of the image) and the labels.
+The real data will be provided later in the execution phase.
 ```python
 x = tf.placeholder(tf.float32, [None, 784])
 labels = tf.placeholder(tf.float32, [None, 10])  # True label.

 ```

-We declare $$ W $$ and $$ b $$ as variables and provide methods to initiate it later.
+We declare $$ W $$ and $$ b $$ as variables.
+Those are trainable variables that we want to learn from the training dataset.
+In the declaration, we also declare the method to initialize the variables.
+Nevertheless, the initialization is performed in the execution phase later.
 ```python
 W1 = tf.Variable(tf.truncated_normal([784, 256], stddev=np.sqrt(2.0 / 784)))
 b1 = tf.Variable(tf.zeros([256]))